 What could explain this?

-In 1894, near Calcutta, a small work was written The Holy Science, by Swami Sri Yukteswar.
-In the introduction to this slim volume, Sri Yukteswar not only explained the ancient knowledge and sophistication of the past, but he also predicted the explosion of knowledge in the 20th century.
-He further predicted that the keynote discovery for the 20th century would be that all matter was made up of fine matters and electricities.
-Sri Yukteswar predicted this over 20 years before, and a world away from the publication of E=MC² in 1905.
-Sri Yukteswar did not write as a scientist, but as a seer and sage, and as a modern exponent of wisdom long held in Indias ancient tradition of teachers and texts.
+In 1894, near Calcutta, a small work was written—The Holy Science, by Swami Sri Yukteswar.
+In the introduction to this slim volume, Sri Yukteswar not only explained the knowledge and sophistication of the past, but also predicted the explosion of knowledge in the twentieth century.
+He further predicted that the keynote discovery for the twentieth century would be that all matter was made up of “fine matters and electricities.”
+Sri Yukteswar's prediction was made over twenty years before, and a world away from, the publication in 1905 of Einstein's theory of relativity, including E=MC², that energy and matter are equivalent.
+Sri Yukteswar did not write as a scientist, but as a seer and sage, and as a modern exponent of the wisdom long held in India’s ancient tradition of teachers and texts.

 In The Holy Science, Sri Yukteswar describes a recurring cycle of human development, called the cycle of the yugas, or ages.
-The complete cycle is made up of an ascending half, or arc, and a descending half, or arc, each taking twelve thousand years.
-In the ascending arc of twelve thousand years mankind evolves through four distinct ages, or yugas, reaches the peak of development, and then devolves through the four ages, in reverse order, in another twelve thousand years of the descending arc.
-Thus, in the course of twenty-four thousand years, mankind as a whole rises in knowledge and awareness, and again falls, in a cycle that occurs again and again.
+The complete cycle is made up of an ascending half, or arc, and a descending half, or arc, each lasting 12,000 years.
+In the ascending arc of 12,000 years, mankind evolves through four distinct ages, or yugas, reaches the peak of development, and then devolves through the four ages, in reverse order, in another 12,000 years of the descending arc.
+Thus, in the course of 24,000 years, mankind as a whole rises in knowledge and awareness, and again falls, in a cycle that occurs again and again.

 Where, you might be asking, is the evidence for the yugas?
 Much of it is right under our noses.

-For centuries, during what Sri Yukteswar describes as mankinds lowest age, or Kali Yuga, most Europeans believed the world was flat.
-Intelligent, educated men and women held it to be self evident that the world was flat.
-Today a child knows the world is round and can tell you how one can deduce it for oneself.
+For centuries, during what Sri Yukteswar describes as mankind’s lowest age, or Kali Yuga, most Europeans believed that the world was flat.
+Intelligent, educated men and women held it to be self-evident that the world was flat.
+Today a child knows the world is round—and can tell you how one can deduce it for oneself.
 Watch a ship come into view far out to sea.
 You will see that the top of the ship appears first, and gradually the rest of the ship comes into view from top to bottom.

-Today we hold it just as self evident that the world is round, and we chuckle over the thought that people did not always understand it to be true.
-In 1900 A.D., scientists knew the earth and universe to be an enormous machine, running with clock-like precision from the beginning of time.
-We perhaps chuckle over how wrong they were as well.
-Yet that was barely more than 100 years ago, and now we take the Einsteinian view of the universe for granted.
+Today we hold it just as self-evident that the world is round, and we chuckle over the thought that people could have imagined it to be flat.
+In 1900 AD, scientists thought the earth and universe to be an enormous machine, running with clocklike precision from the beginning of time.
+We may perhaps chuckle over how wrong they were.
+Yet that was barely more than a hundred years ago, and now we take the Einsteinian view of the universe for granted.

-Much of what is today considered self evident support for a linear theory of mankinds development may soon make us chuckle again.
-There are childrens puzzles that ask the child to try and find other objects cleverly hidden in a picture perhaps the shape of a swan in a cloud, a trumpet in tree branches, or a wagon in a porch railing.
-These objects, initially hard to find, seem to jump out at us once weve identified them.
-So too, as we take a fresh look at our past with a cyclic view of human development in mind, evidence jumps out at us that has been hiding in plain sight all along.
+Much of what is today considered self-evident support for a linear theory of mankind’s development may soon make us chuckle again.
+There are children’s puzzles that ask the child to try and find other objects cleverly “hidden” in a picture—perhaps the shape of a swan in a cloud, a trumpet in tree branches, or a wagon in a porch railing.
+These objects, initially hard to find, seem to jump out at us once we’ve identified them.
+So too, as we take a fresh look at our past with a cyclic view of human development in mind, evidence that has been hiding in plain sight “jumps out at us.”

-Museums are full of thousands of artifacts that are not on display, stored in basements and vaults.
-These artifacts are usually considered to be of less interest or, as is often the case, there has not been the time, expert resources, or money to allow for them to be thoroughly examined.
+Museums have thousands of artifacts that are not on display, stored in basements and vaults.
+These artifacts are usually considered to be of less interest—or, as is often the case, have not, for lack of time, expert resources, or money, been thoroughly examined.
 Some of these artifacts may well be unappreciated evidence of higher knowledge in the past.

-For example, the Antikythera Device, considered to be at least 2000 years old, was found underwater off the Greek island of Antikythera in 1901.
-It was only recently examined thoroughly enough, using modern imaging techniques, to discover that it contained over 120, highly precise, clock-work gears evidence of technology which shouldnt have existed so long ago.
-Who knows how many other objects, some in dusty storerooms, some on public display, will suddenly jump out at researchers and scientists as their new implications become obvious in the light of new understanding.
+For example, the Antikythera Device, considered to be at least 2,000 years old, was found underwater off the Greek island of Antikythera in 1901.
+It was only recently examined thoroughly enough, using modern imaging techniques, to discover that it contained over 120 highly precise clockwork gears—evidence of technology that shouldn’t have existed so long ago.
+Who knows how many other objects, some in dusty storerooms, some on public display, will suddenly "jump out" at researchers and scientists as their new implications become obvious in the light of new understanding.

-Whats more, there are literally thousands of ancient structures, such as the pyramids in Central America, that have not even been excavated, or, like the Pyramids of Giza, remain unexplained.
-As another example, the Nazca plains in Peru have stylized depictions of animals, such as a humming bird and a monkey, drawn on the ground on such a large scale, that they are recognizable as a humming bird or a monkey only when one is hundreds of feet in the air such as you would be in an airplane or helicopter.
-It remains unexplained why a society would invest years of toil into creating something they couldnt see unless they did have a way to see them!
+What’s more, there are thousands of ancient structures, such as the pyramids in Central America, that have not even been excavated or that, like the Pyramids of Giza, remain unexplained.
+As another example, the Nazca plains in Peru have stylized depictions of animals, such as a hummingbird and a monkey, “drawn” on the ground on such a large scale that they are recognizable as a hummingbird or a monkey only when one is hundreds of feet in the air—such as one would be in an airplane or helicopter.
+It remains unexplained why a society would invest years of toil in creating things they couldn’t see—unless they did have a way to see them!

-Puzzling over both the old and new finds is a new generation of scientists, archeologists, paleontologists, paleo-geneticists, paleo-astronomers, under water archeologists, linguists, and practitioners of myriad other disciplines, which is taking a closer look at current assumptions, dogmas and unsolved mysteries of history and pre-history.
-Many of these scientists are applying never before used techniques and state-of-the-art technology to re-examine ancient artifacts and sites.
-While often relegated to crackpot status by the mainstream of historians and archeologists, their findings are becoming increasingly hard to ignore and their findings are often at variance with mainstream thinking.
+Puzzling over both old and new finds is a new generation of scientists, archeologists, paleontologists, paleo-geneticists, paleo-astronomers, underwater archeologists, linguists, and practitioners of myriad other disciplines, taking a closer look at current assumptions, dogmas, and unsolved mysteries of history and prehistory.
+Many of these scientists are applying never-before-used techniques and state-of-the-art technology to re-examine ancient artifacts and sites.
+While often considered crackpots by mainstream historians and archeologists, these scientists are presenting findings that are increasingly hard to ignore—and their findings are often at variance with mainstream thinking.

-In this book we highlight some of the most interesting discoveries of the new generation of archeologists and other scientists which shine a fresh light on our distant, often hidden, past.
-It is now known, for example, that science, astronomy and mathematics were far more advanced in the India of the 5th and 6th millennium B.C., than in Europe during the 1st millennium A.D.
-They knew that the earth and other planets orbited the sun.
-They used the concept of the zero within a sophisticated system of mathematics and they had a concept of the atom not so different from ours of today.
+In this book we highlight some of the most interesting discoveries of the new generation of archeologists and other scientists that shine a fresh light on our distant, often hidden, past.
+It is now known, for example, that science, astronomy, and mathematics were far more advanced in the India of the fifth and sixth millennia BC, than in Europe during the first millennium AD.
+Indian thinkers then knew that the earth and other planets orbited the sun.
+They used the concept of the zero within a sophisticated system of mathematics, and they had a concept of the atom not so different from ours of today.

-We also explore the implications of Sri Yukteswars yuga cycle for our emerging present.
-Sri Yukteswar explains that we fully emerged from the lowest age, or Kali Yuga, into our present energy age, or Dwapara Yuga, in 1900 A.D.
-The subsequent discoveries and knowledge of the 20th Century have changed not only our understanding of the physical sciences, but have also profoundly changed our culture and society.
-Business, government, popular culture, religion everything is currently undergoing rapid change, and, according to Sri Yukteswar, will do so for some time to come.
+We also explore the implications of Sri Yukteswar’s yuga cycle for our emerging present.
+Sri Yukteswar explains that we fully emerged from the lowest age, or Kali Yuga, into our present energy age, or Dwapara Yuga, in 1900 AD.
+The subsequent twentieth century discoveries and knowledge have changed not only our understanding of the physical sciences, but have also profoundly changed our culture and society.
+Business, government, popular culture, religion—everything—is currently undergoing rapid change, and, according to Sri Yukteswar, will do so for some time to come.

 We also explore the future.
-According to Sri Yukteswar, mankind as a whole will become telepathic, and, in the highest age or Satya Yuga will be aware of the Divine consciousness underlying all reality.
-According to Sri Yukteswar, mankind is just emerging from the darkest of ages and the future holds the promise of much greater things to come not just in the realm of technology and invention but in expansion of knowledge, awareness and perception, ushering in an enlightened future.
+According to Sri Yukteswar, mankind as a whole will become telepathic, and in the highest age, or Satya Yuga, will be aware of the Divine consciousness underlying all reality.
+According to Sri Yukteswar, mankind is just emerging from the darkest of ages, and the future holds the promise of much greater things to come—not just in the realm of technology and invention—but in expansion of knowledge, awareness, and perception, that will usher in an enlightened future.

 We hope you will find this book both intriguing and inspiring.
 Many people lament the pace, and results, of the kaleidoscopic changes taking place in the world.
-Though our times are rapidly changing, the cycle of the yugas show us, reassuringly, that it is not a result of random change, but rather the unfolding of mans innate potentials.
-And though there are still lessons to be learned in mankinds future, perhaps hard ones, we are moving forward into expanding awareness and undreamed of potential.
+Though our times show rapid changes, the cycle of the yugas shows us, reassuringly, that these changes are not random, but rather are the unfolding of man’s innate potentials.
+And though mankind’s future will bring lessons, some of them hard ones, we are moving forward into expanding awareness and undreamed-of potential.